Treatment and Management of Frontotemporal DisordersAdmin2022-07-26T14:56:44-04:00

 For people with corticobasal syndrome (CBS), Parkinson’s disease medicines may offer minimal or temporary improvement.
 Physical and occupational therapy may help them move more easily.
 Speech therapy may help them manage language symptoms.

 For people with progressive supranuclear palsy (PSP), sometimes Parkinson’s disease drugs provide temporary relief for slowness, stiffness, and balance problems.
-Exercises can keep the joints limber, and weighted walking aids—such as a walker with sandbags over the lower front rung—can help maintain balance.
+Exercises can keep the joints limber, and weighted walking aids — such as a walker with sandbags over the lower front rung — can help maintain balance.
 Speech, vision, and swallowing difficulties usually do not respond to any drug treatment.
 Antidepressants have shown modest success.
 For people with abnormal eye movements, bifocals or special glasses called prisms are sometimes prescribed.

-People with FTD-ALS typically decline quickly over 2 to 3 years.
+People with FTD-ALS typically decline quickly over two to three years.
 During this time, physical therapy can help treat muscle symptoms, and a walker or wheelchair may be useful.
 Speech therapy may help a person speak more clearly at first.
 Later on, other ways of communicating, such as a speech synthesizer, can be used.
 The ALS symptoms of the disorder ultimately make it impossible to stand, walk, eat, and breathe on one’s own.

 Physicians, nurses, social workers, and physical, occupational, and speech therapists who are familiar with frontotemporal disorders can ensure that people with movement disorders get appropriate medical treatment and that their caregivers can help them live as well as possible.